mlhartme/pommes/README.md

 adds all projects found in the respective bitbucket project.

-Note that `database-add` overwrites existing projects in the database, so you don't get duplicate projects from duplicate add commands.
+Note that `database-add` overwrites existing projects in the database, so you don't get duplicate projects from repeated add commands.
 The id field is used to detect duplicates, the revision field to detect modifications.

 ## Find Command